 Intrepid Sea, Air & Space Museum

 Located on the iconic aircraft carrier Intrepid, this museum is an educational and immersive experience the whole family will love.
 Young astronauts-in-training can explore the space shuttle Enterprise and make fascinating discoveries throughout 17 exhibit zones in the Space Shuttle Pavillion.
-A virtual flight zone and restored aircraft, including the world’s fastest military jet, a spy plane, and the famed Concorde, will inspire the imagination.
-Tickets are $36 for adults and $26 for children (veterans and active military are free), and the museum is open daily.
+A virtual flight zone and restored aircraft, including the famed Concorde, will inspire the imagination.
+Tickets are $36 for adults and $26 for children (veterans and active military are free), and the museum hours fluctuate depending on the season.

 Pier 86, W 46th St & 12th Ave, New York, NY 10036